Private Equity Interview Questions

 Ideally, a financial sponsor hopes to acquire a company at a low entry multiple (“getting in cheap”) and then exit at a higher multiple.
 The exit multiple can increase from improved investor sentiment in the relevant industry, better economic conditions, and favorable transaction dynamics (e.g. competitive sale process led by strategic buyers).

 However, most LBO models conservatively assume the firm will exit at the same EV/EBITDA multiple it was purchased at.
-The reason being that the deal environment in the future is unpredictable and having to rely on multiple expansion to meet the return threshold is considered to be risky.
+The reason is that the deal environment in the future is unpredictable and having to rely on multiple expansion to meet the return threshold is considered to be risky.

 Q. What attributes make a business an ideal LBO candidate?